-"It depends how you want to use it.
-If you want peace and quiet, and to get away from everything and everybody, you can find a remote camping spot here on your own piece of riverfront," Peter says.
+"It depends on how you want to use it.
+If you want peace and quiet, and to get away from everything and everybody, you can find a remote camping spot here on your own piece of riverfront.

-For those who want a little more social contact, there are plenty of campsites closer to the unofficial 'RAP' - a cleared area where guests can bring something to sit on and join together for a few hours of lively discussion each afternoon.
+Peter says that those who want a little more social contact there are plenty of campsites closer to the unofficial RA P, a cleared area where guests can bring something to sit on and join together for a few hours of lively discussion each afternoon.

-There is little to no formality and few rules, other than simple 'housekeeping' rules, including removing your own rubbish, not cutting down trees (there is plenty of firewood available from fallen timber) or damaging the pristine environment.
+There is little or no formality and few rules., Other than simple "housekeeping" rules including removing your own rubbish, not cutting down trees, [there is plenty of firewood available from fallen timber] or damaging the pristine environment.